microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamjoiningenabledeventmessagedetail.md

 Namespace: microsoft.graph

-Represents the details of an event message about team joining enabled.
+Represents the details of an event message about [team](../resources/team.md) joining enabled.
-This message is generated when joining is enabled for a team.
+This message is generated when joining is enabled for a **team**.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).